Time correspondent: American voters are plagued by a 'nation of misinformation' - Local News 8

 Misinformation has claimed the spotlight yet again ahead of the 2020 election.
 So much so that many American voters seem to care less and less what’s proven to be fact or false, Time Magazine national correspondent Charlotte Alter says.

-“It’s people whose entire world view and way of looking at the world is rooted in this opposition to authority, this opposition to fact-checking, this opposition to verification,” Atler told Stelter.
+“It’s people whose entire world view and way of looking at the world is rooted in this opposition to authority, this opposition to fact-checking, this opposition to verification,” Alter told Stelter.

 This comes as pressures mount against Big Tech to combat the spread of misinformation across their platforms.